GeoMOER/moer-mpg-geoai/docs/units/_unit01/unit01-08_warm-up-r-spatial.md

 **Writing it down as a script.**
 Remember: We start **every single script** by sourcing our script `geoAI_setup.R`, from Unit 1.
 Then we start the actual work:
 * First, we import a digital orthophoto of Marburg.
-To import so-called raster data, we normally use the package `raster`, which is loaded with the call `library(raster)`.
+To import so-called raster data, we normally use the package `terra`, which is loaded with the call `library(terra)`.
 We don't need to do this, however, because we already loaded the package via the setup script.
 * Next, we import a vector data set containing the areas of the buildings.
 * Then, we check the georeferencing.
 * Finally, we visualize the data.
 {: .notice--info}

 ### Step 2 - Prepare the data
-After downloading the data, move them into the `data` path of our working environment.
+After downloading the file, save it into the `data` path of our working environment.
 We will start by creating a new `R` script called `data.R` in the `src` folder.